xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 the summarized text still has to fit into the size constraints of a snippet it is often better to use the [automatic document splitting instead](#automatic-document-splitting).

+If if a search using `include_snippet` returns a summarized document then the returned snippet will be based on the snippet provided for ingestion, not the snippet internally produced through the summarizer.
+Whitespace can still differ.

 ## Automatic document splitting

 The back office ingestion API provides functionality to automatically split a document into